 Email gives us the opportunity to communicate instantly without any cost attached to it and that’s precisely why everyone uses it.
-But, when you have to deal with hundreds of emails every day, email management can be more of a distraction than help.
+But, when you have to process hundreds of emails every day, email management can be more of a distraction than help.

 This is a guest post by Niraj Ranjan Rout, the founder of Hiver.